5 Amazing Facts about the Grand Canyon

 So many people see squirrels and think they are so cute, so they try to feed them or take a selfie with them.

 This often leads to getting bit by the squirrel, and they can carry many different diseases like Hantavirus, rabies, and plague.

-One bite from a squirrel and it is straight to the hospital and the end of your national park adventure!
+One bite from a squirrel and it is straight to the hospital and the end of your Grand Canyon national park tour!

 3. It is missing hundreds of millions of years of rock.

 At the Grand Canyon geologists have discovered rocks that are 250 million years old resting right up against rocks that are 1.2 billion years old.

 The missing rock in-between is gone and nobody knows where it is.
 This has become known as the Great Unconformity and remains one of the biggest mysteries in all of geology.